Conference Agenda

 It Starts at Home: How Stable Communities Enable Recovery

-The focus of this panel will be how the social determinants of health – including housing, a safe environment, and stable employment – are key to not only creating a safe community, but also one that is best positioned to help those in active recovery.
-We will feature speakers that work in reentry programs, workforce development, and wraparound support services across different communities.
+The focus of this panel will be how the social determinants of health - including housing, a safe environment, and stable employment - are key to not only creating a safe community, but also one that is best positioned to help those in active recovery.
+This session will feature speakers that work in reentry programs, workforce development, and wraparound support services across different communities.

 Meeting People Where They Are: Innovative Care Delivery